-We market to new customers through a diverse set of performance and brand marketing channels including paid search, online display advertising, print advertising, trade shows, email marketing, direct mail, affiliate marketing, public relations, social media and partnerships.
 We also use customer relationship management (CRM) marketing to grow the lifetime value of our existing customers.
 Our marketing activities aim to raise awareness of our brands and attract paying customers to our websites and our direct sales organization by promoting the key value propositions of our offerings: diverse and high-quality content, intuitive and efficient interfaces and economical content options.